UKFELs/Puffin/BUILD.md

 Then go into the created bilder-visit directory, and to build the desired libararies, do

-`./mkvisitall.sh -k ../contrib -i ../install -b ../build fftw,cmake,autotools,hdf5,numpy,tables`
+`env CMAKE_BLDRVERSION=3.4.1 ./mkvisitall.sh -k ../contrib -i ../install -b ../build fftw3,cmake,autotools,hdf5,numpy,tables`

-Here, we are also building numpy and tables for the Python post-processing scripts.
+Note we are specifying a specific version of CMake here.
+The default version of CMake installed using Bilder has a few known issues with SciMake, so until these are fixed, we use the older version here.

 The requested libraries will be in ../contrib, along with a bash script to add them to your path.
 So do